frankkoornstra/elastic-apm-agent/README.md

 Before calling any methods of the `CacheItemPoolInterface`, make sure you **inject an `OpenTransaction`** via the setter of the `OpenTransactionEnricher` interface.
 You can get the `OpenTransaction` either from the request if you use the middleware in this library, or you can create your own and convert it later on to a `Transaction` that you can send to the APM server via the `Client`.

-### HTTP client
+### HTTPlug client

-**DRAFT, IN PROGRESS**

-To monitor your calls to external HTTP services, wrap your HTTP library in the [PSR-18](https://github.com/php-fig/fig-standards/tree/master/proposed/http-client/) (although the PSR is still in DRAFT) compliant library.
-It will create a [span](https://www.elastic.co/guide/en/apm/server/current/spans.html) for each call that you make.
+To monitor your calls to external HTTP services, wrap your [HTTPlug Client](http://docs.php-http.org/en/latest/httplug/introduction.html) in the `HttpClientWrapper`.
+It will create a [span](https://www.elastic.co/guide/en/apm/server/current/spans.html) for each http request that you send.

-If you also want to able to track the incoming http request over several services, make sure you create the request through the [PSR-19](https://github.com/php-fig/fig-standards/tree/master/proposed/http-factory/) (also still in DRAFT) request factory that can wrap your own implementation.
-The library will add the necessary headers that the called http services can pick up to correlate the request.

-If you use the PHP-HTTP [Discovery](http://docs.php-http.org/en/latest/discovery.html) functionality to locate your HTTP client and request factory before injection into your own components, the library will automatically wrap them for your convenience.
+The wrapper will add the [`X-Correlation-ID`](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields#Common_non-standard_request_fields) header to the request before it forwards it.
+The header will contain a UUID that should be consistent and it gives you the opportunity to correlate cascading http requests throughout your infrastructure.
+The middleware in this library will pick up the header and will add the correlation id to the tags of the context of the transaction.
+If no correlation id can be found in the header, a new one will be created.